 Always confirm that the plants within or near the pesticide application are listed on the label.
 Never apply any insecticide, fungicide, or other pesticide to any plant species not listed on the label.

-Use on Stressed Pants or During the Wrong Stage of Growth
+Use on Stressed Plants or During the Wrong Stage of Growth

 Plants experiencing stress from drought, heat, insect damage, disease, frost, or other environmental factors are more susceptible to damage from chemicals.

-Some products can affect certain plants differently at different stages of growth.
-The product label will advise what stage of growth or time of year is most appropriate for an application.
+Some products can have different effects on certain plants at different stages of growth.
+The product label will indicate the stage of growth or time of year most appropriate for application.
 This could include recommendations to not apply when plants are in bud, have large amounts of new growth, or during germination, for example.

 Over Applied